· News

 Just three in 10 autistic people of working age are in employment compared with five in 10 of all disabled people and eight in 10 for non-disabled people, the Office for National Statistics found.

-The DWP report aims to help employers improve the experience autistic people have with work, from recruitment through to career progression.
+The DWP report committed to helping employers improve the experience autistic people have with work from recruitment through to career progression.

-It noted that autistic graduates are twice as likely to be unemployed after 15 months as non-disabled graduates, and those who are in work are twice as likely to be overqualified for their job.
+It noted that autistic graduates are twice as likely to be unemployed after 15 months as non-disabled graduates, and are twice as likely to be overqualified for their job.

 Jolanta Lasota, chief executive of Ambitious about Autism, a charity that creates opportunities for young autistic people, said that the report highlighted the stigma that people with autism face before getting into work.